kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 <img src="/images/doiknowyou/notmyemmy.png" width="300">

 - Photos from a shoot I was on; not my Emmy!
 I worked in an R&D shop that had also won a bunch of technical ones, and an Oscar!
+We were co-located with another R&D startup that made exoskeletons (when the company was acquired, some of the employees joined our shop, too!), which was started by an inventor who is in the National Inventors Hall of Fame, too.

 ## JPL?